-Since she got her powers and took the name Ms. Marvel, Kamala has become an integral part of the Marvel Universe, especially through her relationships with the other teen heroes of her generation.
+Since she got her powers and took the name Ms. Marvel, Kamala Khan has become an integral part of the Marvel Universe, particularly through her relationships with the other teen heroes of her generation.

 We brought up the Avengers and the Champions, two super-teams Kamala has been a part of.
 Living up to her dreams, Kamala became an Avenger after meeting Carol Danvers and helping the team on a limited basis, after which she and two other teen heroes, Miles Morales/Spider-Man and Sam Alexander/Nova (themselves also inheritors of the legacies of classic older heroes) were all granted Avengers membership.